imcf/auto-tx/README.md

 the [Imaging Core Facility (IMCF)][web_imcf] at the [Biozentrum][web_bioz], [University of Basel][web_unibas], Switzerland.

-It was primarily designed and developed for getting user-data off microscope acquisition computers **after acquisition** with these goals:
+It is primarily designed and developed for getting user-data off microscope acquisition computers **after acquisition** (i.e. not in parallel!) with these
+goals:

 - The user owning the data should be able to log off from the computer after initiating the data transfer, enabling other users to log on while data is